-This picture to left was taken in the taproom and features John Kroutil, far right, along with Mark Dykema and Elmer Streich to Kroutil’s right.
-To the far left may be a picture of the first Progress brewmaster Otto Deter.
+The picture to the left was taken in the taproom and features John Kroutil, far right, along with Mark Dykema and Elmer Streich to Kroutil’s right.
+To the far left may be the first Progress brewmaster Otto Deter.

-Those who tried the brew all agree it as of excellent quality.
-The business was later sold to the Lone Star Brewery and the building, which is still standing, now is used as NewVision Oklahoma, a facility for helping people with vision impairment.
+Those who tried the brew all agreed it was of excellent quality.
+The business was later sold to the Lone Star Brewery and the building, which is still standing, is now used as NewVision Oklahoma, a facility for helping people with vision impairment.

 Raymond Kroutil served as president after John Kroutil’s passing in 1954.
 He was the son of Frank Kroutil, co-founder of the mill.
 Raymond was president of YNB, the Mill, and the Yukon Electric Company at one time.
 He oversaw the construction of the new YNB building on 4th & Elm.
 He also helped get the Town Plaza Shopping Center built.
 Under Raymond’s leadership YNB became a self-sustaining business entity which has endured until today.